sonic-net/SONiC/doc/ssh_config/ssh_config.md

 - Configuration – good flow
   - Verify default values
   - Configure all types and check updated values
-  - Configure login_attempts to X and try to connect with wrong password X+1 times
+  - Configure authentication_retries to X and try to connect with wrong password X+1 times
   - Configure login_timeout to X, try to connect and wait for X+5 seconds (need to disconnect)
   - Configure ports to 222 and see if unable to connect to 22